Homological stability of topological moduli spaces: Stability with twisted coefficients

-\begin{proof}We first prove the first part of the statement.
-As $\Rel_*{(\ \_)}$ is functorial in the coefficient system, injectivity of the split case is clear.
-The remaining claims of the first statement follow from the long exact sequences in $\Rel_*{(\ \_)}$ induced by the short exact sequences
+\begin{proof}We begin by proving the first part of the statement.
+As $\Rel_*{(-)}$ is functorial in the coefficient system, injectivity of the split case is clear.
+The remaining claims of the first statement follow from the long exact sequences in $\Rel_*{(-)}$ induced by the short exact sequences